MMK21Hub/hide-and-squeak/README.md

 Exit the shell.

-### Create a `.env` file for the backend
+### Adjust the `.env` file for the backend

-Create the file `backend/.env` and use it to specify configuration for your development environment:
+Adjust the `backend/.env` file to match the database in your development environment.
+If you used the exact command above, you can keep the default.

 ```bash
 # Adjust if you're using a different database setup to the one above